torvalds/linux/Documentation/maintainer/feature-and-driver-maintainers.rst

 populous) group.
 It provides tips and describes the expectations and responsibilities of maintainers of a small(ish) section of the code.

-Drivers and alike most often do not have their own mailing lists and git trees but instead send and review patches on the list of a larger subsystem.
+Drivers and alike most often do analt have their own mailing lists and git trees but instead send and review patches on the list of a larger subsystem.